slokee/supporter/docs/validation.md

 - [DrivingLicense](#drivinglicense) - Validates an Indian driving license number.
 - [EmailDomain](#emaildomain) - Restricts email to specified domains.
 - [GstNumber](#gstnumber) - Validates a GST number format.
+- [HexColor](#hexcolor) - Ensures the value is a valid hexadecimal color.
+- [HtmlNamedColor](#htmlnamedcolor) - Validates that the value is one of the official HTML named colors.
 - [IfscCode](#ifsccode) - Ensures a valid IFSC code.
 - [IndianPhoneNumber](#indianphonenumber) - Validates Indian mobile numbers.
 - [IndianVehicleNumber](#indianvehiclenumber) - Checks for a valid Indian vehicle registration number.